hacspec/blog/content/posts/hax-v0-1/index.md

 <pre></pre>

 Then the makefile calls F\* on the generated output.
-The successful typechecking in F* proves two properties on the Rust code.
+The successful typechecking in F\* proves two properties on the Rust code.

+## Non-panicking subtraction
 First it shows that the lines with

 ```rust